5-Chloro-DMT

 5-Chloro-DMT, or 5-Cl-DMT, also known as 5-chloro-N,N-dimethyltryptamine, is a psychedelic drug of the tryptamine family related to dimethyltryptamine (DMT) and other psychedelic tryptamines such as 5-bromo-DMT and 5-fluoro-DMT.
 It has been encountered as a novel designer drug.

 Use and effects

-5-Chloro-DMT was not included or mentioned in Alexander Shulgin's book TiHKAL (Tryptamines I Have Known and Loved).
+5-Chloro-DMT was not included nor mentioned in Alexander Shulgin's book TiHKAL (Tryptamines I Have Known and Loved).
 No experience reports existed for the drug as of 2020.
 In addition, its routes of administration and doses were unavailable as of 2020.
 In any case, it is known that the closely structurally related psychedelics DMT, 5-bromo-DMT, and 5-MeO-DMT are all inactive orally.